DisneyAladdin/BINGO/README.md

 BINGO game

 # USAGE
- -START  ---> push Button
+ To start BINGO, push Button.
- -the number just before ----> above
+ The number just before is indicated in black color with small.
- -Search number ---> enter the number and push "search" button.
+ If you search number, enter the number to TextField and push "search" button.

-#Copyright
+# Copyright
  Shuto Kawabata
  2018/02/04